Roasted Veggie Lentil Bowl with Cashew Cream Curry Sauce

 - 1 5 oz container fresh baby spinach

 - 2 bell peppers any color, rinsed, cored and de-seeded, sliced into 1/2 inch thick strips

 Microgreens for garnish

 Cashew Cream (via Clean Eating Magazine)

-Place cashews in a large bowl and cover with cool water by approximately 1 inch.
-Cover and refrigerate for at least 4 hours.
+- Place cashews in a large bowl with water and let sit for an hour.
 Drain cashews and rinse with cool water.

-Remove from heat and cover.
-Whisk again just before serving.!Seasoned Lentils
+- Remove from heat and cover.
+Whisk again just before serving.

 - Place lentils, water, broth and bay leaf in a saucepan.
 Bring to a simmer on medium-high, then reduce heat to medium-low, so that liquid simmers lightly.

 - Cook uncovered for 20 to 30 minutes, until lentils are tender and liquid absorbed.

 - Remove bay leaf.
 Stir in oil and salt.